Cooperation

 UN Member States

-The Mechanism requires the agreement and cooperation of relevant UN Member States to have full access within their territories to the witnesses, information and evidence necessary to conduct its investigations.
+The Mechanism requires the agreement and cooperation of relevant UN Member States to interview witnesses and conduct other investigative activities on their territory, and also to request information and evidence necessary to conduct investigations.

-The Mechanism therefore engages with governments at various levels to understand any concerns or sensitivities, and ensure their understanding of its mandate, the nature of its activities on their territories, and the importance of their cooperation to enable its work.
+The Mechanism therefore engages with governments to understand any concerns or sensitivities, and ensure that they understand the Mechanism’s mandate, the nature of its activities on their territories, and the importance of their cooperation to enable the Mechanism’s work.

 Thumbnail